bijuaryal91/Chrome-Dino/README.md

 ## How to Play

 - Press the `Space` key to start the game.
-- Use the `Space` key to jump over obstacles.
+- Use the `ArrowUp` key to jump over obstacles.
+- Use the `ArrowDown` key to duck.
 - The game ends when the dinosaur collides with an obstacle.

 ## Contributing